au-ts/sddf/examples/vswitch/README.md

 server](/examples/echo_server/README.md) example, however has four network clients which are all clients of the vswitch.

+The demo has two parts:

+1. All four clients obtain an IP address with DHCP, discover their reachable neighbours, and send each neighbour one ICMP request.
+2. An orchestrator PD (`vswitch_orchestrator`) toggles the port forwarding ACL rules between Client 0 and Client 1, but it will wait until the first part of the demo completes.
-The example also contains a separate `vswitch_orchestrator` PD.
-It connects to the vSwitch and toggles the bidirectional ACL between ports 0 and 1 every 5 seconds.
-Client 0 sends an ICMP probe to client 1 once per second.
-Replies appear in the serial output only while the runtime ACL permits the packets to pass.
+   Clients 0 and 1 notify orchestrator PD after they have completed neighbour discovery.
+The orchestrator then toggles the ACL between ports 0 and 1 every five seconds.
+Client 0 sends an ICMP probe to client 1 once per second, so replies appear only while the runtime ACL permits this traffic.

 The system architecture of a vswitch client system is described [here](/docs/network/vswitch.md).